sebsauvage/Shaarli/doc/md/index.md

 Login: `demo`; Password: `demo`

 Docker users can start a personal instance from an [autobuild image](https://hub.docker.com/r/shaarli/shaarli/).
-For an example to start a temporary Shaarli at ``localhost:8000``, and to keeps the data you create (config, storage) during the session:
+For an example to start a temporary Shaarli at ``localhost:8000``, and keep the data you create (config, storage) during the session:
 ```
 MY_SHAARLI_VOLUME=$(cd /path/to/shaarli/data/ && pwd -P)
 docker run -ti --rm \